Coronavirus FAQs, help and advice for carers

 I am not in the “extremely vulnerable” category but am trying not to go out as I am over 70 or live with someone who is and don’t want to put myself or them at risk.
 How can I get my essential supplies?

 If you are on your own or need extra support, local community hubs across East Sussex have been set up to provide essentials, food and medication.
 See above question and answer.
+You can find out the contacts for the local community hubs here.

 If I don't have access to the internet, how can I access coronavirus aid support.
 Can Care for the Carers help me to get the support I need?